-Plane gliding a slow descent through tufts of cirrus clouds, Campbell descended into ancient Ramses — renamed from colonial days.
-From his last trip, he remembered a pleasant city: clean streets, friendly people and musical calls to worship.
+His plane gliding a slow descent through tufts of cirrus clouds, Campbell descended into ancient Ramses — renamed from colonial days — a pleasant city: clean streets, friendly people and musical calls to worship.

-Nibbling buttery toast, dusted with cinnamon sugar, sipping more breakfast coffee, he tried to remember the name of a local flaky pudding with honey and cinnamon — a precious spice imported into Saburia from South Asia since ancient times — along ancient routes, a risky journey that used to make it rare and precious.
+Nibbling buttery toast, dusted with cinnamon sugar, sipping more breakfast coffee, he tried to remember the name of a local flaky pudding with honey and cinnamon, a spice imported into Saburia from Asia since ancient times — along ancient routes, a risky journey that used to make it rare and precious.

-He scrolled through his text messages.
-From George: “Bye, Dr. Campbell, have a fun trip.”
+On his phone, he saw the last text from George: “Bye, Dr. Campbell, have a fun trip.”

-Michael Kochanski, who diagnosed people without any professional qualifications, joked that Garcia was “on the Asperger/autism spectrum,” noting that the scientist’s primary allegiance was to his lab projects.
+Kochanski, who diagnosed people without any professional qualifications, joked that George’s father was “on the Asperger/autism spectrum,” noting that “Manny’s main allegiance is to his lab projects.
 As for his son, what do I know?
 I never knew my father and then I have a daughter.”

 “Once upon a time, far, far, away…” On a magical old beach a few hours drive from Ramses, Kochanski was waiting for him now in a different world from the Pole’s home base in Chicago or the one he had lost in Eastern Europe.

 Neither Kochanski nor Garcia saw the world as he did — being raised in the United States.
-What were those two cooking up — stored on the mystery disc in the purple case?
+What were those two cooking up — stored on the mystery drive?

-The plaque was removed after a student protest led by Mohammed against colonial legacies.
-Campbell sketched the royal family tree on a napkin.
-A thick black line connected Mohammed to Salma, his cousin and first wife.
+In European history class, they used to sketch royal family trees, the teacher’s obsession.
+On a paper napkin, he now started one with a black Sharpie, connecting Mohammed to Salma, his cousin and first wife.
 Their oldest son, Syed Malik, was the Crown Prince at college in the United States.

-In official pictures, Malik was a handsome young man, bearded, his head covered in traditional tribal attire.
-The prince told his awed subjects that he was learning about computers in Silicon Valley.
-Lighting bright hopes about their country’s future, their prince was hobnobbing with the tech titans of a fabled golden land.
+In official pictures, Malik was a handsome young man, bearded, his head covered in traditional tribal attire, who told his awed subjects that he was studying in Silicon Valley.
+Lighting bright hopes about their country’s future, he described hobnobbing with the tech titans of a fabled golden land.

-“I’m not judging,” Kochanski insisted, “ I’m a humble man.
+“I’m not judging, you know,” Kochanski insisted, “ I’m a humble man.
 It’s like boxing or football games except you take it up a few notches and then watch -— safely on your screen — lots of foreigners die horribly.
 Yet, we look down on the ancient Romans and their slave gladiators.”

-The businessman tapped his head.
+Kochanski tapped his head.
 “Boxers, football players, they get concussions.
 In wars, soldiers come back damaged.
-So send the poor and powerless to fight.
-Some of us are damaged before we can even grow up.”
+So we send the poor and powerless to fight.
+Some of us are damaged before we even grow up.

-Kochanski liked to say that he learned about America from its “shows.”
-On the airplane television screen in front of him, Campbell clicked onto Black Shadows where Saburian politics became entertainment.
-He drank cold airplane coffee and tried to decipher the instructions for turning on the English subtitles.
-Definitely no longer living in the days of the British empire, his knowledge of both languages being minimal, he now called the Egyptian flight attendant to help him with the Saburian and Mandarin instructions.
+On the screen in front of him, Campbell clicked onto Black Shadows.
+He drank cold airplane coffee and tried to decipher the instructions to turn on the English subtitles.
+Definitely no longer living in the days of the British empire, he now called the Egyptian flight attendant to help him with the Saburian and Mandarin instructions.

-Brisk and careful not to lean too close, the young woman read aloud the Mandarin instructions, her long and gloved index finger following the writing.
-At least his inability to speak these languages was not a problem at the Saburian base where English was still the primary language between different nationalities.
+She was brisk and careful not to lean too close as she read aloud the Mandarin instructions, her long and gloved index finger following the writing.
+At least at the Saburian base, English was still the primary language for foreigners.

 “Black Shadows has no English subtitles,” she concluded.
 “But here, you can watch the Chinese dubbed version which has English subtitles.”
 Fingers flew over the touchscreen and then she placed headphones on him.

 “You must listen to the music.
-It’s beautiful even if you can’t understand what they’re saying” Her fingertips brushed the sensitive skin behind his ears.
+It’s beautiful even if you can’t understand the words.”
+Her fingertips brushed the sensitive skin behind his ears.

 On his screen, Black Shadows started.
-A group of armed men in military vehicles chased a family of endangered lyumas whose young made valuable exotic pets to be shipped to other countries.
-Then the program abruptly stopped playing, and the sign came on to fasten seatbelts.
+A group of armed men in military vehicles chased a family of endangered lyumas whose young fetched high prices in other countries.
+Then the program abruptly stopped.
+The sign came on to fasten seatbelts.

 He looked at the time of his phone, clicked the button repeatedly and noted a three-minute discrepancy with the time on the screen.
 Then his phone reset and the times resynchronized.

 Puzzled, he looked around the airplane cabin again at the heads of some of the other men clustered next to two windows with their shades up.
 Muttering intently to each other, one now looked familiar, perhaps Middle Eastern or Mediterranean.

-Yes, despite the new dark beard, he recognized the man from his photo on his CV which Kochanski had shown him a year ago.
-He was another young recruit for Drukker in San Francisco with a degree in computational physics from CalTech.
+Yes, despite the new dark beard, he recognized the man from his photo on his CV, a young recruit for Drukker in San Francisco with a degree in computational physics from CalTech.

-Turbulence shook the plane, reminding Campbell that he was about to be dropped into a foreign country that still had medieval practices like public executions: solemn morning rituals for hangings.
+Turbulence shook the plane.
+He was about to be dropped into a foreign country that still had medieval practices like public executions: solemn morning rituals for hangings.
 Security was ubiquitous.
 Checkpoints, dogs, and a mixture of Saburian and Chinese military guarded schools and airports as well as the mosques and markets.